ThomasPark20/ObsidianBackup/Zettelkasten/CS350A2aGuide.md

 	could use process's address as PID (after making it positive etc) (unique by design if positive done correctly)

 spawn a thread for chlld process (thread fork) -> needs an entry point (a special function we create which grabs/copy trapframe from the parent and calls mips usermode)
+	copy trapframe on child kernel stack
+	update a3 v0 (0,0 as child creation was sucess)
+	increment PC by 4
+enter_forked_process (change to void pointer in def???)

 put trapframe on the stack
 usermode time